adenger/subpred4/README.md

     source ~/.bashrc
     ```

-5. Recreate exact conda environment (use the other yml file if there is an error)
+5. Recreate exact conda environment (use environment_history.yml instead if there is an error, which can happen on different OS)

     ```bash
     mamba env create --file environment.yml